LLNL/Abmarl/docs/src/gridworld.rst

 the range of their attack; an `attack accuracy`, which dictates the chances of the attack being successful; an `attack strength`, which dictates how much `health` is depleted from the attacked agent, and an `attack count`, which dictates the number of attacks an agent can make per turn.

-An AttackActor interprets these properties according to their own internal design.
-In general, each AttackActor determines some set of attackable agents within the attacking agent's vicinity and selects from that set based on the attacking agent's number of attacks per turn and attack accuracy.
+An AttackActor interprets these properties and processes attack dynamics according to their own internal design.
+In general, each AttackActor determines some set of attackable agents according to:

+   #.
+The `attack mapping`, which is a dictionary that determines which `encodings`
+can attack other `encodings` (similar to the `overlapping` parameter for the :ref:`Grid <gridworld_grid>`)
+   #.
+The relative positions of the two agents must fall within the `attack range`.
+   #.
+If the attackable agent is masked (e.g. hiding behind a wall).
+The masking
+      is determined the same way as view blocking described above.
+   #.
+Any additional criteria for the specific Attack Actor.

+Then, it selects from that set based on the attacking agent's `attack count`.
 When an agent is successfully attacked, its health is depleted by the attacking agent's attack strength, which may result in the agent's death.
 AttackActors can be configured to allow multiple attacks against a single agent per attacking agent and per turn.
 The following four AttackActors are built into Abmarl: